Digibillcipher/UkagakaTime/README.md

 * Rainometer and colleagues on your desktop!
 The Window will change with their states!

+**The Cyborgs**<br>
+(dg_cyborgs.nar)<br>

+* AU Gordon Freeman and Darth Vader chatter on your desktop.
+* Unfinished temporary shell but still with plenty of writing!
+* Mysterious features that I forgot I added when I made them years ago!
+* A fine layer of dust in their souls and in their code!

 # Shells!

 **Five Rotten Pebbles (FLUX)**<br>